beiko-lab/sarand_fullVersion/README.md

 ## Installation
 ### Step I: install the dependencies
-Our tool relies on several dependencies, including Python, Prokka, RGI, BLAST, Bandage, MetaSPAdes (in case the assembly graph has not already been generated) and ART (in case of simulating reads).
+Our tool relies on dependencies, including Python, Prokka, RGI, BLAST, Bandage, MetaSPAdes (in case the assembly graph has not already been generated) and ART (in case of simulating reads).
 The most straight forward way to install this tool's dependencies is using bioconda.
 #### Cloning the tool repository
 `git clone https://github.com/beiko-lab/sarand`